WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 - `Afterwards` triggers automatically after the previous action in a compound action has been used
 - `On Poll Closed` triggers when a poll created by the current player/group/poll through poll creation is closed. `@Winner` can be used to reference the winner of the poll.
 - `On Role Change` triggers on a role change (use `@RoleChanger` to get the responsible player)
+- `On Removal` triggers when the current attribute is removed.
+Can only be used inside attributes.

 ----
 #### Action Restrictions